MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/buttons.md

 > DropDownButton requires Windows 10, version 1809 ([SDK 17763](https://developer.microsoft.com/windows/downloads/windows-10-sdk)) or later, or the [Windows UI Library](https://docs.microsoft.com/uwp/toolkits/winui/).

 A [DropDownButton](/uwp/api/windows.ui.xaml.controls.dropdownbutton) is a button that shows a chevron as a visual indicator that it has an attached flyout that contains more options.
-It has the same behavior as a standard Button with a flyout; only the appearance is different.
+It has the same behavior as a standard **Button** with a flyout; only the appearance is different.

-The drop down button inherits the Click event, but you typically don't use it.
-Instead, you use the Flyout property to attach a flyout and invoke actions using menu options in the flyout.
+The drop down button inherits the **Click** event, but you typically don't use it.
+Instead, you use the **Flyout** property to attach a flyout and invoke actions by using menu options in the flyout.
 The flyout opens automatically when the button is clicked.
 Be sure to specify the [Placement](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.primitives.flyoutbase.placement) property of your flyout to ensure the desired placement in relation to the button.
 The default placement algorithm might not produce the intended placement in all situations.

 > [!TIP]